Bermuda: Flora and fauna

 When discovered, Bermuda was uninhabited by humans and mostly dominated by forests of Bermuda cedar, with mangrove marshes along its shores.
-Forest cover is around 20% of the total land area, equivalent to 1,000 hectares (ha) of forest in 2020, which was unchanged from 1990.
+Forest cover is around 20% of the total land area, equivalent to 1,000 hectares (ha) of forest in 2020, unchanged from 1990.

 Only 165 of the island's current 1,000 vascular plant species are considered native; fifteen of those, including the eponymous cedar, are endemic.
-The tropical climate of Bermuda allowed settlers to introduce multiple non-native species of trees and plants to the island.
-Today, multiple types of palm trees, fruit trees, and bananas grow on Bermuda, though the cultivated coconut palms are considered non-native and may be removed.
+The tropical climate of Bermuda allowed settlers to introduce several non-native species of tree and plant to the island.
+Today several types of palm tree, fruit tree and banana grow on Bermuda, though the cultivated coconut palms are considered non-native and may be removed.
 The country contains the Bermuda subtropical conifer forests terrestrial ecoregion.

-The only indigenous mammals of Bermuda are five species of bat, all of which are also found in the eastern United States: the silver-haired bat Lasionycteris noctivagans, eastern red bat Lasiurus borealis, hoary bat Lasiurus cinereus, Seminole bat Lasiurus seminolus, and tricolored bat Perimyotis subflavus.
+The only indigenous mammals of Bermuda are five species of bat, all of which are also found in the eastern United States: the silver-haired bat Lasionycteris noctivagans, eastern red bat Lasiurus borealis, hoary bat Lasiurus cinereus, Seminole bat Lasiurus seminolus and tricolored bat Perimyotis subflavus.
 Other commonly known fauna of Bermuda include its national bird, the Bermuda petrel or cahow, which was rediscovered in 1951 after having been thought extinct since the 1620s.
 The cahow is important as an example of a Lazarus species, hence the government has a programme to protect it, including restoration of its habitat areas.
 Another well-known species includes the white-tailed tropicbird, locally known as the longtail.
-These birds come inland to breed around February to March and are Bermudians' first sign of incoming spring.
+These birds come inland to breed in February and March and are Bermudians' first sign of spring.

 The Bermuda rock lizard (or Bermuda rock skink) was long thought to have been the only indigenous non-bird land vertebrate of Bermuda, discounting the marine turtles that lay their eggs on its beaches.
-However, scientists have recently discovered through genetic DNA studies that a species of turtle, the diamondback terrapin, previously thought to have been introduced to the archipelago, actually pre-dated the arrival of humans.
+However scientists have recently discovered through genetic DNA studies that a species of turtle, the diamondback terrapin, previously thought to have been introduced to the archipelago, actually pre-dated the arrival of humans.

 Only three bee species have been recorded on Bermuda.
 The western honey bee Apis mellifera was introduced by English colonists around 1616, marking the beginning of beekeeping's cultural significance on the island.
 A second species, the sweat bee Lasioglossum semiviridie, was last recorded in 1922.
 Recent DNA analysis has revealed that the leafcutter bee Megachile pruina in Bermuda constitutes a unique evolutionary lineage, distinct from M. pruina populations in the United States.